-- Inspect diversions and berms, including any outlets, regularly and after each rainfall - Remove any accumulated sediment
+- Inspect diversions and berms, including any outlets, regularly and after each rainfall - Remove any accumulated sediment - Water regularly, if needed, to ensure quick growth - Maintain backup BMPs, such as silt fence or settling ponds

 Figure 8.
-Illustration of a construction berm to divert stormwater away from the disturbed construction area.
+Illustration of a contruction berm to divert stormwater away from the disturbed construction area.

 ESC Principle 4: Stabilize soils promptly.
 Where construction activities have temporarily or permanently ceased, you should stabilize exposed soils to minimize erosion.
 You should have stabilization measures in place after grading activities have ceased (many permits require stabilization within a specified time frame).
 You can provide either temporary or permanent cover to protect exposed soils.
-Temporary measures are necessary when an area of a site is disturbed but where activities in that area are not completed or until permanent BMPs are established.
+Temporary measures are necessary when an area of a site is disturbed but where activities in that area are not completed or until permanent BMPs are established

+ESC Principle 4: Stabilize soils promptly.
 Topsoil stockpiles should also be protected to minimize any erosion from these areas.
 Temporary-cover BMPs include temporary seeding, mulches, matrices, blankets and mats, and the use of soil binders (there may be additional state and local requirements for the use of chemical-based soil binders).
 Permanent-cover BMPs include permanent seeding and planting, sodding, channel stabilization, and vegetative buffer strips.
 Silt fence and other sediment control measures are not stabilization measures.